Torrey Smith: 2015 season

 On March 10, 2015, Smith signed a five-year, $40 million contract ($22 million guaranteed) with the San Francisco 49ers.
 Smith would start alongside former Raven's teammate Anquan Boldin.

-In his season-opening debut with the San Francisco 49ers, Smith caught one pass for 11 yards in the 20–3 victory over the Minnesota Vikings.
-The following game, Smith caught six passes for a season-high 120 receiving yards and a 75-yard touchdown, followed up with a two-point conversion catch during the 49ers 43–18 loss to the Steelers.
-On September 27, 2015, Smith started his first game of the season, but registered no catches in a 47–7 loss to the Arizona Cardinals.
-The following week, Smith caught two passes for a total of 54-yards, but the 49ers loss to the Green Bay Packers team, losing 17–3.
+In the 49ers' season-opener, Smith made his team debut against the Minnesota Vikings in the 20–3 victory.
+The following game, Smith caught six passes for a season-high 120 receiving yards and a 75-yard touchdown, followed up with a two-point conversion catch during the 49ers 43–18 loss to the Pittsburgh Steelers.

-He would finish the year with 33 receptions, 663 receiving yards and four touchdowns, three of his scores having been over 70 yards.
+Smith appeared in all 16 games and started 12 of them.
+He finished the 2015 season with 33 receptions, 663 receiving yards and four touchdowns, three of his scores having been over 70 yards.
+He led the league in yards per reception with 20.1.

 2016 season

-In the 49ers Week 2 matchup against the Carolina Panthers, Smith caught three passes for 55-yards and a touchdown in the 46–27 loss.
-The next week, Smith caught three passes for 35-yards in a 37–18 loss to the Seattle Seahawks.

-On October 16, 2016, Smith caught three passes for 76 yards and a 53-yard touchdown during a 45–16 loss to the Buffalo Bills.

-On December 11, 2016, Smith suffered a concussion after hitting his head hard on the turf with his helmet on during a 23–17 loss to the New York Jets.
+On December 11, in Week 14, Smith suffered a concussion after hitting his head hard on the turf with his helmet on during a 23–17 loss to the New York Jets.
 He was placed on injured reserve on December 23, 2016.
+He finished the 2016 season with 20 receptions for 267 receiving yards and three receiving touchdowns in 12 games.

 On March 7, 2017, Smith was released by the 49ers.